Video SpotlightGROW in WINNIPEG: Transportation & Distribution

 As a foreign trade zone, CentrePort offers duty deferral and Goods and Services Tax (GST) exemption to qualifying businesses.
 Customs duties normally paid on goods imported into Canada can be deferred or recovered.
 Goods can be imported to CentrePort for processing, then re-exported outside of the country on a GST-free basis

-- Located at the geographic centre of North America, Winnipeg is at the hub of five major continental and global transportation routes.
+- Located at the geographic centre of North America, Winnipeg is at the hub of several major continental and global transportation routes.